micahondiwa/airbnb-clone-project/README.md

 **1. Project Overview**

 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
+Provides a robusts and scalable foundation for mapping user interactions, property listings, bookings, and payments.

 **2. Project Goals**
 The aim is to develop complex architectures, workflows, and collaborative team dynamics while building a scalable web application.
 Specific objectives: